-Revenue is recognized upon the shipment of goods to customers or their agents, depending on terms, provided that there are no uncertainties regarding customer acceptance, the sales price is fixed or determinable, and collectability is reasonably assured.
+Revenue is recognized upon the shipment of goods to customers or their agents, depending upon terms, provided there are no uncertainties regarding customer acceptance, the sales price is fixed or determinable and collectability is reasonably assured.

-The Company provides a negotiated allowance for breakage or defects to its customers, which is recorded when the related revenue is recognized.
-However, the Company does make occasional exceptions to this policy and consequently accrues a return allowance in gross sales based on historic return amounts and management estimates.

-The Company also will occasionally grant credits to facilitate markdowns and sales of slow moving merchandise.
+Generally the Company does not allow product returns.
+It provides its customers a negotiated allowance for breakage or defects, which is recorded when the related revenue is recognized.
+However, the Company does make occasional exceptions to this policy and consequently accrues a return allowance based upon historic return amounts and management estimates.
+The Company occasionally grants credits to facilitate markdowns and sales of slow moving merchandise.
 These credits are recorded as a reduction of gross sales at the time of occurrence.

-The Company's reserve for sales returns and allowances increased by \$15.0 million from \$28.4 million as of December 31, 2010 to \$43.4 million as of December 31, 2011.
-This increase is primarily due to the Company granting additional allowances to certain customers in 2011 compared to 2010.
+The Company's reserve for sales returns and allowances decreased by \$9.0 million from \$43.4 million as of December 31, 2011 to \$34.4 million as of December 31, 2012.
+This decrease was primarily due to certain customers taking their year-end allowances related to 2011 and 2012 during 2012.